thunderrk2001/articlo2.0/README.md

 5. Keep track of your uploaded articles `(pending,rejected,accepted)`.
 6. Update your own Accepted articles.
 7. Rate Limiting using `redis`.
+8. Debouncing api call used to lower the traffic on search filter api

 __The articles are being checked by admin portal which has their own functionalities__.